victordomingos/NiceTelescopePlanner/README.md

 # Installation and dependencies

-This application integrates a few useful libraries that are essential for its operation:
+This application integrates a few useful third-party libraries that are essential for its operation:

 - [JPARSEC](http://conga.oan.es/~alonso/doku.php?id=jparsec), a comprehensive astronomy library written in Java, by Tomás Alonso Albi.